dmkv1/WES-snakemake/README.md

 # WES-snakemake: Somatic Variant Calling Pipeline

-A Snakemake-based pipeline for calling somatic variants in tumor-normal pairs, with support for Patient-Derived Xenograft (PDX) samples.
+A Snakemake-based pipeline for calling short somatic variants (SNV) in tumor-normal pairs, with support for Patient-Derived Xenograft (PDX) samples.
+It takes paired-end whole exome sequencing (WES) raw fastqs as input data, aligns and processes them, and uses consensus SNV calling to produce a list of SNVs.

 ## Installation and Dependencies